Palo Pinto General Hospital is the primary countywide provider of healthcare for Palo Pinto, west of Fort Worth with more than 28,000 residents.

 If you have to be in the hospital, it’s our goal to make sure you have the best experience and to get you home in the least amount of time possible.
 Our “swing bed” unit at the hospital offers rehab and skilled nursing.

-Our network offers immediate and primary care with diagnostic assessments, women’s services, men’s health, lab draws and more with several convenient locations.
-Please seem hours of operation and contact information below.
+Our network offers immediate and primary care with diagnostic assessments, women’s services, men’s health, lab draws, and more with several convenient locations.
+Please see the hours of operation and contact information below.

 400 SW 25th Avenue